GHB

 GHB is usually sold in small plastic bottles, containing around 40ml.

-As a pre-surgery Sedative, treatment for cataplexy in patients with narcolepsy (sleep disorder).
+As a pre-surgery sedative, treatment for cataplexy in patients with narcolepsy (sleep disorder).

 GHB is mostly manufactured and distributed illicitly via mail order, unless manufactured pharmaceutically for the medical industry.